edgarjs/jquery-perspectiva/README.md

 Create easy parallax (3D) effects with jQuery.

-This plugin is inspired by (stephband's jparallax)[https://github.com/stephband/jparallax].
+This plugin is inspired by [stephband's jparallax](https://github.com/stephband/jparallax).
 However I tried to make an easier to use/modify plugin.

 ## Usage